 Bye Mom, we love you.

-To send flowers to Vernice's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Vernice D. Reid, please visit our floral store.